OnurAkkepenekk/OnlineBookStore/README.md

 ![2 9 Invoice Example](https://user-images.githubusercontent.com/53192718/86369071-a0f0da00-bc86-11ea-86a3-280103e57756.png)

 ### 2.11 Admin Screen for Books
-Admin can add, list, delete and update all the products on this panels.
+Admin can <strong> add, list, delete and update </strong> all the products on this panels.
 Also, admin can see all the customers on customer list.

 ![2 10 Admin Screen for Books](https://user-images.githubusercontent.com/53192718/86369348-fa590900-bc86-11ea-8896-912db1614066.png)